 Oatmeal also contains a variety of minerals, including manganese (which is important for development and growth), copper (which is important for heart heath) and selenium, which is important for brain function.
 It also contains vitamin B1, also known as thiamine, which is an important ingredient needed for proper function of a dog’s digestive system.

-Is Oatmeal Used in Dog Food?
+Is Oatmeal Used In Dog Food?

 Absolutely!
 A quick search on Chewy.com shows that oatmeal is a common ingredient in dog food, appearing in over 250 products, with 229 products being dry diets and 30 products being wet diets.
 It’s actually named as a major ingredient in several diets, most commonly paired with lamb or chicken.
 Wellness is a well-known brand that uses oatmeal in several recipes.
 Other brands that use oatmeal in their food formulas include Nutro or Chewy’s brand American Journey.
 Most less expensive formulas rely on other forms of grain as their carbohydrate source.

 Many of these are marketed for sensitive skin or stomach, as dogs are less likely to have problems with oats than wheat.
 Foods that are designed for dogs on a diet also frequently contain oatmeal; its high fiber content means it is filling.
 In fact, in a study on humans ranking the fullness after eating certain foods, oatmeal came in third overall, making it an excellent addition to a weight-loss diet.

-Best Types of Oatmeal For Dogs
+Best Types Of Oatmeal For Dogs

 If you’ve decided that you want to give your dog a little bit of oatmeal every now and again, then it’s worth considering the type of oatmeal you have available.
-It’s not recommended that you give your dog flavored or pre-mixed oatmeal, as the flavorings or extra ingredients may not be safe for your pet.
+It’s not recommended that you give your dog flavored or pre-mixed oatmeal, as the flavorings or extra ingredients may not be safe for your pup.